nullwiz/markdown-cv/index.md

 •	Manage flow of data using the Linux  console, and tools to filter and analyze text.<br/>
 •	Create Python-based web-scrapers for gathering data, and export the desired filtered data to either a database or the file format of choice. <br/>

-I am also able to configure and keep up-to-date Linux servers with a security-focus and successfully-identify hardware and software issues on computers with either Windows or Linux operating systems.\
+I am also able to configure and keep up-to-date Linux servers with a security-focus and successfully-identify hardware and software issues on computers with either Windows or Linux operating systems.<br/>

-### Research interests
+## Research interests
 For the sake of fun and learning, I am currently developing a Python program using Machine Learning and data-mining techniques that is able to recognize whether some text has a political stance.
 This script uses the bag-of words approach for language processing, using the Naive-Bayes classifier (https://en.wikipedia.org/wiki/Naive_Bayes_classifier).
 The purpose is to learn Python libraries such as sklearn, pandas, matplotlib, and numpy

-__###Capture the flag__
+## Capture the flag

 Since I was very young I did many of Capture the Flag (hacking) wargames.
 Currently, I am playing __hackthebox.eu__ and __ringzero__.
 These include many explotation techniques; as well as coding challenges, cryptography, binary explotation on Windows and Linux.
 I am very interested in these kind of games, they also capture the essence of many of my skills.
 I have some writeups on my site, but I am adding more and more every other day.
 Thanks to these challenges I am able to have a broad understanding of the security focus on the IT industry.